Applying for Residence

 - Individuals who have been relocated to Wisconsin for employment purposes by their current employer and who remain continuously employed full-time in Wisconsin by that employer.

 - Individuals who accepted their current full-time employment with a new employer before moving to Wisconsin and before the student files an application for admission to the University of Wisconsin-Madison.
 In addition, such individuals must have moved to Wisconsin for employment purposes and must have remained continuously employed full-time by that same employer since their arrival in order to continue to qualify under this section of the Statute.

 Individuals assessed under this statute must have the intent to qualify as a bona fide resident.
-After the employed person has resided in Wisconsin for one year or more, they must be able to demonstrate eligibility as a bona fide resident, otherwise they will not qualify for resident status.
-Part of the eligibility criteria request that individuals who are not United States citizens must reside in this state on a visa that permits indefinite residence in the United States.
-For more information concerning visa eligibility, see “What if I am not a citizen of the United States” below.
+The student and the employed person (if the employed person is a spouse or parent) must be able to qualify as a bona fide resident after they have resided in Wisconsin for one year or more, otherwise they will not qualify for resident status.
+Individuals who are not United States citizens must reside on this state on a visa that permits indefinite residence.
+For more information concerning visa eligibility, see “What if I am not a citizen of the United States?”

 Individuals who have relocated to Wisconsin under the employment conditions noted above but who will not maintain continuous, full-time employment with the employer that brought them to Wisconsin will not be considered under this exemption.
 Those individuals may later be considered under Wisconsin Statutes 36.27(2)(a)(1), the standard exemption for adult bona fide residents, after they have resided in Wisconsin for twelve consecutive months, as long as those individuals are not pursuing an education in Wisconsin during that twelve-month period.

 What if I or my family leave Wisconsin?